 Since $\tilde x(t)$ and $\tilde y(t)$ are Gaussian, their higher-order moments are polynomial functions of the first two moments.
 In particular, the laws of $\tilde x(t)$ and $\tilde y(t)$ are completely determined by the dynamics of the respective mean and variance.
 Thus, rather than studying the infinite dimensional system \eqref{eq:moment}, it suffices to analyze the subsystem describing the time evolution of the mean and the variance of each approximating process.
 We will show in Appendix~\ref{appendix:D} that such a system is

 where $m_1(t)$ (resp. $m_2(t)$) is the expectation of $\tilde{x}(t)$ (resp. $\tilde{y}(t)$) and $v_1(t)$ (resp. $v_2(t)$) is the variance of $\tilde{x}(t)$ (resp. $\tilde{y}(t)$).
-As before, we have set $A\coloneqq \left(1-\alpha\right)\theta_{12}$ and $B\coloneqq -\alpha\theta_{21}$. \\
+As before, we have set $A\coloneqq \left(1-\alpha\right)\theta_{12}$ and \mbox{$B\coloneqq -\alpha\theta_{21}$}.

-For the values of $\theta_{11}, \theta_{22}, A\mbox{ and }B$ considered in this paper, the dynamical system \eqref{eq:odes} features a \emph{subcritical Hopf bifurcation} \cite{Per2001} at the equilibrium point $(m_1,m_2,v_1,v_2)=\left(0,0,\tilde v_1,\tilde v_2\right)$ for a critical value $\sigma_c=\sigma_c(\theta_{11}, \theta_{22}, A,B)$ of the noise size, as reported in Appendix~\ref{Hopf}.
+For the values of $\theta_{11}$, $\theta_{22}$, $A$ and $B$ considered in this paper (i.e., $\theta_{11}=\theta_{22}=8$ and $A$ and $B$ as reported in Table~\ref{tab:comparison_fft_poincare}), the dynamical system \eqref{eq:odes} features a \emph{subcritical Hopf bifurcation} \cite{Per2001} at the equilibrium $(m_1,m_2,v_1,v_2)=\left(0,0,\tilde v_1,\tilde v_2\right)$, for a critical value $\sigma_c=\sigma_c(\theta_{11}, \theta_{22}, A,B)$ of the noise size, as reported in Appendix~\ref{Hopf}.
 In other words, when the noise intensity \emph{decreases} to cross the threshold value $\sigma_c$, the fixed point $\left(0,0,\tilde v_1,\tilde v_2\right)$ changes its nature from stable to unstable and, at the same time, a stable limit cycle appears.
 Thus, in an intermediate range of noise size, system \eqref{eq:odes} displays stable rhythmic oscillations that disappear for $\sigma=0$.
 Indeed, when $\sigma=0$, $v_1=v_2=0$ is a fixed point of the subsystem formed by the third and fourth equations in \eqref{eq:odes}.
 As a consequence, the zero-noise limit of the first two equations in \eqref{eq:odes} reduces to the noiseless version of system \eqref{prop:chaos}, which does not display any oscillatory behavior.

 Simulations of system \eqref{eq:odes}, with values of $A$ and $B$ as in Table \ref{tab:comparison_fft_poincare} and Fig.~\ref{fig:small_vs_big_noise}, gave the results shown in Fig.~\ref{fig:Gauss:m2:v2} and Fig.~\ref{fig:sigmas_Gauss}, where rhythmic oscillations for intermediate values of noise were detected.